Incorporating Tailwind CSS into Django 6

 If you have npm installed and still getting this error message, set NPM_BIN_PATH variable in settings.py to match path of NPM executable in your system.

-It means that you DO NOT have Node installed, specifically NPM which is the Node package manager and you must install it, to do so, you can download it from the official website:
+It means you do NOT have Node installed, specifically NPM which is the Node package manager and you must install it; to do so, you can download it from the official website:

-In case you have it installed but can't find it, for example, if you have it installed through Laragon or Laravel Herd, you must find the path on your system and configure it:
+In case you have it installed but it's not found, for example, if you have it installed through Laragon or Laravel Herd, you must find the path in your system and configure it:

 djangoshopping\djangoshopping\settings.py